donbonifacio/blog/content/post/productivity-index.md

 How would this be possible?
-My goal here is simple: usually our productivity is not that related with _how much work we can do on a given day_, but with several other practices and responsibilities that we have.
+My goal here is simple: usually our productivity is not that related with _how much work we can do on a given day_, but with several other practices and responsibilities that we have (see [developer speed versus team speed](/post/developer-speed-versus-team-speed/)).

 # What impacts our productivity?